agrobofood/agrobofood-case-studies/case_studies/open_source_field_bus_interfacing.rst

-Open Source Field Bus Interfaces in ROS2
+Interfacing with field busses using ROS2
 =========================================

 Use Case